How does it work?

 How can I protect against Advanced Persistent Threats?

 There is no one silver bullet to protecting a company against APT actors.
-These advanced persistent threats and the attackers are looking to remain persistent once they are inside the organization, so utilizing a combination of technologies that can triangulate logs and identify out-of-norm behaviour within the enterprise network is key.
+These advanced persistent threats and the attackers are looking to remain persistent once they are inside the organisation, so utilising a combination of technologies that can triangulate logs and identify out-of-norm behaviour within the enterprise network is key.
 The focus of the defence strategy should be to pick best-in-class detection solutions that together can provide intelligence on the targets, the methods used by the attackers, the frequency of their activity, the origination of the advance persistent threat, and the risk associated with the attacker’s motives.

 Based on the Verizon Data Breach Investigations Report, 95% of targeted threats and APTs using some form of spear phishing as a starting point of the attack, and hence a part of APT defence strategy for an enterprise should include a detection solution that attempts to look for targeted threats in email based on unusual patterns in traffic, rewrites the embedded URLs in suspicious emails, and then maintains a constant watch on the URL for malicious behaviour in a sandbox.
 Such an approach would potentially protect and/or detect such attacks, knowing which users have been compromised, when, and for how long is a major advantage in learning more about the APT adversary and their motivations.